 That changes the game for optical since you can unlock or pay by being much less precise with your finger - and so use the phone one-handed.

 What are the latest fingerprint readers like to use?

 We do know that Huawei said its fingerprint reader features 10 level dynamic pressure sensing (dps) for improved accuracy.
 The Chinese handset maker says this can improve the unlock speed by up to 30 percent compared with the Mate 10 but it didn’t make any claims for improved accuracy.

-In our Mate 20 Pro initial review, our reviews editor Mike Lowe calls it the best fingerprint reader of its kind – it’s responsive and accurate.
-One thing that we did notice was that it takes a while to set up the in-display fingerprint reader; that’s because you need to enable it to read your fingerprint thoroughly to improve accuracy.
+In our Mate 20 Pro review, our reviews editor Mike Lowe called it it the best fingerprint reader of its kind – it’s responsive and accurate.
+One thing that we did notice was that it takes a while to set up; that’s because you need to enable it to read your fingerprint thoroughly to improve accuracy.

-We've used the OnePlus 6T fingerprint reader and, as with the Huawei version, the setup feels a little involved as you need to enable the sensor to capture a lot of detail.
+The OnePlus 6T fingerprint reader is equally impressive.
+As with the Huawei version, the setup feels a little involved as you need to enable the sensor to capture a lot of detail.
 But once done the experience is beautifully responsive - almost as much as a physical fingerprint reader.

 OnePlus told us: "The particular coloured light chosen has been tested and deemed the best for accuracy and the durability of the tech used has passed 300 thousand taps and has shown no sign of deterioration"